 • Lifeline Centers for Sleep Disorders, a joint venture

-• MedCare Equipment Company, for durable medical equipment and supplies and a joint venture with Conemaugh, Heritage Valley, Butler Health System and Washington Hospital.
+• MedCare Equipment Company, for durable medical equipment and supplies and a joint venture with Conemaugh, Heritage Valley, Washington and Butler Health systems, St. Clair Hospital and UPMC.

 • Excela Latrobe Hospital Family Medicine Residency Program